-Chain of Things (CoT) employs research-led Case Studies in blockchain and IoT.
-Our focus is securing IoT using features in blockchain technology and identifying areas where blockchain and IoT combined can enhance a particular area of industry.
+Chain of Things (CoT) employs research-led Case Studies to explore blockchain and IoT.
+Our focus is to secure IoT using features in blockchain technology and to identify and develop applications in which blockchain and IoT combined can enhance a particular area of industry.

 Chain of Things